Scattering and absorption of ultracold atoms by nanotubes: Interatomic Interactions

+Quantum hybrid systems are potentially at their most powerful when using quantum coherent atoms such as those in a BEC.
+However, the behaviour of BECs is often strongly affected by interatomic interactions.
+In addition to thermal clouds, the experiments of Schneeweiss et al. \cite{SchneeweissP.2012} considered scattering of a $^{87}$Rb BEC from a nanotube; we now perform a theoretical analysis of this system to ascertain how BEC-nanotube interactions and loss rates differ from the thermal case.

+We use the conducting Lifshitz and $-C_5/r^5$ potentials, and assume cylindrical symmetry with the BEC fully overlapped with the tube (the dielectric case has been omitted for clarity).
+We model the dynamics of the condensate using the time-dependent Gross-Pitaevskii equation (GPE) in three dimensions \cite{pethick}

-where $a=5.4$\:nm is the $s$-wave scattering length, $\nabla^2$ is the Laplacian in cylindrical coordinates, and $\Psi(z,r,t)$ is the wave function at time $t$, normalized such that $\left|\Psi\right|^2$ is the number of atoms per unit volume.
-The external potential, $V_E$, is a combination of the $-C_5/r^5$ potential and the harmonic trap.
+where $a=5.4\:$nm is the $s$-wave scattering length \cite{pethick}, $m$ is the atomic mass, $\nabla^2$ is the Laplacian in cylindrical coordinates, and $\Psi(z,r,t)$ is the wave function at time $t$, normalized such that $\left|\Psi\right|^2$ is the number of atoms per unit volume.
+The external potential, $V_E$, is a combination of the Casimir-Polder potential and the harmonic trap used to confine the atom cloud.
 As with the reflection simulations, we employ imaginary potentials to absorb atoms that do not reflect.
-We choose $\omega_z=2\pi \times 80$\:rads\:s$^{-1}$ and $\omega_r=2\pi \times 37$\:rads\:s$^{-1}$ in the vertical and horizontal (radial) directions respectively, which are close to recent experiments \cite{GierlingM.2011}.
+We choose trap frequencies $\omega_z=2\pi \times 80\:$rads$\:$s$^{-1}$ and $\omega_r=2\pi \times 37\:$rads$\:$s$^{-1}$ in the vertical and horizontal (radial) directions respectively, which are close to the experiments \cite{GierlingM.2011,SchneeweissP.2012}.
 The initial atom number is chosen by averaging the first two points of the experimental curve we wish to compare with.
 Spin flip losses are expected to be negligible \cite{PhysRevA.75.062905}.

-We plot the atom number against time in Fig.\ \ref{fig:becloss} for the simulation (blue curve) and the corresponding experimental loss curve (black points).
+We plot the number of atoms in the BEC against time in Fig.\ \ref{fig:becloss} for the GPE simulation with the Lifshitz conducting potential (grey dashed curve), the $-C_5/r^5$ potential (green dotted curve) and the corresponding experimental points (black circles).

+The simulated loss curves are non-trivial showing a wide range of loss rates.
+The first portion of the curve, where the signal-to-noise ratio is higher, may be be approximated by a simple exponential curve, as was done in experiment \cite{SchneeweissP.2012}.
+However, this more sophisticated analysis reveals additional effects.

+We see that the strength of the potential has only a small effect on the loss rates for BECs, in contrast to what is expected for thermal clouds \cite{SchneeweissP.2012}.
+This is expected because in all cases considered here, the de Broglie wavelength of the atoms ($\sim 10\:\mu$m) is much larger than the size of the region in which they experience a strong potential ($\sim 1\:\mu$m); the potential can be approximately modelled as a sharp step \cite{PhysRevLett.95.073201} (this is only possible in the case of BECs, not thermal clouds).
+As has been shown in previous studies, atoms are lost due to the curvature of the wavefunction, which creates a quantum pressure that forces atoms towards the absorbing surface \cite{Cornish2009,PhysRevA.77.043603}.
+Hence BECs appear to be poor probes of the details of nanostructures, the physics being dominated by the BEC's properties, rather than the nanostructures'.